 Language Institute in Zadar, Croatia

-- Spend 6 weeks in the summer studying intensive Croatian language
+- Spend 6 weeks studying intensive Croatian language at intermediate or advanced levels.

-- Live in a small ancient Dalmatian town right along the Adriatic coast completely immersed in Croatian culture
+- Live immersed in Croatian culture in a small ancient Dalmatian town along the Adriatic coast.

-- Enjoy afternoon and evening lectures (in Croatian), films, and visits to museums
+- Enjoy afternoon and evening lectures, films, and other cultural activities.

 In addition to intensive intermediate or advanced-level Croatian study, the program offers afternoon and evening programs that include lectures (in Croatian), films, and visits to museums.
-Cultural and sightseeing trips to local places of interest are planned for this year’s program.
+Guided excursions and cultural and sightseeing trips to local places such as the city of Nin and the Pašman islands are also included.

-In its history, Zadar has passed through different stages of development.
-In the 9th century B.C., Zadar was known as the settlement of Liburns (Illyrians).
-Then it became a Roman colony.
-Later, Zadar was for a time under the Byzantine rule.
-After the 9th century, well known as the period of Croatian rulers, the Croats settled there.
-A great number of archeological sites, historical and cultural monuments tell us about the rich history of the city (city walls, the Roman Forum, numerous early Christian churches, various buildings dating from Romantic, Gothic, Renaissance and Baroque periods, a famous collection of sacral silver and gold objects, etc.).
+In the 9th century B.C., Zadar was known as the settlement of Liburns (Illyrians) and then became a Roman colony.
+Zadar was under Byzantine rule for a time and then settled by the Croats during the 9th century age of Croatian rulers.
+A great number of archeological sites, historical, and cultural monuments remain in the area including ancient city walls, the Roman Forum, numerous early Christian churches, various buildings dating from Romantic, Gothic, Renaissance and Baroque periods, and a famous collection of sacral silver and gold objects.
 The first university center on the eastern Adriatic coast was founded in Zadar in 1396.

 Students will take intermediate and advanced Croatian language.
 The program offers 150 contact hours of instruction over a six-week period.
 The program meets FLAS (Foreign Language and Area Studies) fellowship guidelines for contact hours and duration.